 “Would you like to try our specialty turd sandwich or moldy baguette.” [tweet this]

-In all seriousness, the comparison of factory farming comes down to the fact that that for the animal being hunted, that individual doesn’t know the horrors they didn’t have to endure, they just know those that they did.
+In all seriousness, the comparison of factory farming comes down to the fact that the animal being hunted—that individual—doesn’t know the horrors they didn’t have to endure—they just know those horrors that they did endure.